Thao-V/CS477-2023-03-Final-Project/README.md

 * You API should comply with RESTful naming standard
 * You should handle all error cases
 ### Report time:
-* You will have 10 minutes to report to me on this Tuesday (03/21/2023)
+* You will have 10 minutes to report to me this Tuesday (03/21/2023)
 * You just demostrate the program and answer my question about your code
 * You DO NOT need to prepare any report documents